The Burial Site

 Historical view of the site

-The Quaker Burial Ground, also know as the Quaker-Barker cemetery, is a site integral to Mamaroneck’s history of slavery.
+The Quaker Burial Ground, also known as the Quaker-Barker cemetery, is a site integral to Mamaroneck’s history of slavery.
 This cemetery is located on the site of the original Quaker Meeting House, which was active from 1735 to 1768.
 Established in 1812, the cemetery saw its final burial in 1905.

 Many Quakers in the New York Friends also advocated for: